 Should there be a weight limit on those ‘Big Riders’ showing (even riding) reiners that are well over the limit?

-Animal welfare or animal abuse is defined as using the horse to perform behaviors which causes physical or mental harm to horse whether intentionally or not.
+Animal welfare or animal abuse is defined as using the horse to perform behaviors that cause physical or mental harm to the horse whether intentionally or not.

 The weight a reining horse carries in warm-up pens and competition can greatly affect its health and welfare; there are limits to what a horse can carry.

 Next time you look at a ‘big sized’ person aboard a reining horse, consider the stress and silent abuse the horse experiences while these people entertain themselves.

 We are polling for change at the NRHA, don’t forget to vote here.
 Voting Now Closed

 A late footnote: Overweight English Riders are Asked to Dismount at a Show – click here to read the article.

 Reference: Evaluation of Indicators of Weight-Carrying Ability of Riding Horses : Debra M. Powell, MS, PhD Karen Bennett-Wimbush, MS, PhD, Amy Peeples, AAS, BS, Maria Duthie, BS.
 Ohio State University Agricultural Technical Institute, Wooster, Ohio